Beginning her theatre career as the playwright, director and star of

 her fourth grade class play, Rachel Reiner has gone on to produce several

-off and off-off-Broadway plays and readings in the last twelve years.
+off and off-off-Broadway plays and readings in the last thirteen years.

-Rachel is producing Getting the Business, a farce noir by Victor L. Cahn, at the Clurman Theatre at Theatre Row in the summer of 2012.
+Rachel is producing A Dish For the Gods, a world premiere by Victor L. Cahn, at the Lion Theatre at Theatre Row in the fall of 2013.

-Rachel produced the off-Broadway world premiere of Cahn's romantic comedy, Embraceable Me, at the Clurman Theatre at Theatre Row, his political drama, Dally With The Devil, at the Beckett Theatre, and his suspense thriller, Fit to Kill, at the Clurman Theatre.
+Rachel produced the off-Broadway world premiere of Cahn's romantic comedy, Embraceable Me, and his farce noir, Getting the Business, at the Clurman Theatre; his political drama, Dally With the Devil, at the Beckett Theatre; and his suspense thriller, Fit to Kill, at the Clurman Theatre.

 In 2006, Rachel produced the off-Broadway world premiere of Crazy